Docs/CMS Integrations/Strapi Integration

 1. An article in Ready status is queued for publishing.

-2. iContentForge sends a POST request to your Strapi API endpoint (/api/[content-type-plural]) with the mapped data.
+2. iContentForge sends a POST request to your Strapi API endpoint, formatted according to your selected version:

 3. The article is created in Strapi with the status you configured.